gauravsinghiitb/mapit.ai_submission_22b0668/README.markdown

 # Concept Extraction from Competitive Exam Questions

 ## What's This About?
-This project is a Python tool that digs into competitive exam questions (like UPSC Ancient History) and pulls out the key concepts being tested, like "Harappan Civilization" or "Monetary Policy."
-It's built to be super flexible, handling different subjects and ready to hook up with an LLM (like Anthropic's Claude) down the road.
-Right now, it uses smart keyword matching with some NLP tricks to get the job done.
+This Python tool analyzes competitive exam questions (e.g., UPSC Ancient History, Economics, Math, Physics) to extract key concepts like "Harappan Civilization" or "Monetary Policy."
+Designed for flexibility, it handles multiple subjects and is prepared for future integration with a large language model (LLM) like Anthropic's Claude.
+It currently leverages smart keyword matching with NLP techniques to deliver accurate concept extraction.

 ## Cool Features
-- **Smart Keyword Matching**: Finds concepts using exact matches, fuzzy matching (for close calls), and synonyms.
+- **Smart Keyword Matching**: Identifies concepts using exact matches, fuzzy matching for close variations, and synonyms for broader coverage.
-- **Context-Aware**: Looks at both the question and answer options to nail down the right concepts.
+- **Context-Aware**: Analyzes both questions and answer options to pinpoint relevant concepts.
-- **Keyword Suggestions**: Spots new terms in questions to help grow the keyword list.
+- **Keyword Suggestions**: Detects new terms in questions to expand the keyword list.
-- **Multi-Subject Ready**: Works for Ancient History, Economics, Math, Physics, and more with a simple config tweak.
+- **Multi-Subject Support**: Configurable for Ancient History, Economics, Math, Physics, and more via a single `config.json`.
-- **LLM-Ready**: Has a placeholder for LLM integration, with simulated responses for now.
+- **LLM-Ready**: Structured to integrate with LLMs in the future, with placeholder logic for now.
-- **Logging**: Keeps track of what's happening in a log file for easy debugging.
+- **Logging**: Records extraction details in `concept_extraction.log` for easy debugging.
-- **Output**: Spits out concepts to the console and a CSV file, plus suggested keywords for improvement.
+- **Output**: Generates concepts in the console and `output_concepts.csv`, plus suggested keywords for refinement.

+## File Structure
+- `main.py`: Entry point for running the tool.
+- `concept_extractor.py`: Core logic for concept extraction.
+- `csv_reader.py`: Handles CSV input for questions.
+- `config.json`: Defines keywords and synonyms for all subjects.
+- `requirements.txt`: Lists dependencies (e.g., `nltk`, `fuzzywuzzy`).
+- `resources/`: Contains question CSVs (`ancient_history.csv`, `economics.csv`, `math.csv`, `physics.csv`).
+- `concept_extraction.log`: Logs extraction details.
+- `output_concepts.csv`: Output file with extracted concepts.
+-
 # the outputs-
 <small>
 Loaded 20 Questions for Subject: Physics